lealre/fastapi-testcontainer-asyncpg/docs/index.md

         yield postgres
 ```

-The `async_session` takes the connection URL from the `PostgresContainer` object returned by the `postgres_container` function and uses it to create the tables inside the database, as well as the session that will establish all interactions with the PostgreSQL instance created.
+The `async_session` takes the connection URL from the `PostgresContainer` object returned by the `postgres_container` function and uses it to create the tables inside the database, as well as the session that will handle all interactions with the PostgreSQL instance created.
 The function will return and persist a session to be used, and then restore the database for the next test by deleting the tables.

 ```py title="tests/conftest.py" linenums="26"
 @pytest.fixture